 The parking lot is not large, but there are several nearby sports fields with separate parking spaces.
 The area contains portable toilets, but head to the splash-pad if you prefer public restrooms.
 The splash-pad is a short walk to the northeast, along Old Pearsall Road.

-As I mentioned already, Pearsall Park Dog Park is filled with grass.
-This was a major plus because none of us would be leaving with muddy feet.
+As I mentioned already, Pearsall Dog Park is filled with grass.
+This was a major plus because grass reduces, or eliminates, muddy feet.
 Both the small dog and large dog areas contain a dog friendly fountain.
 There is also a water fountain in front of the dog park.
 More drinking options are always great for dogs who live in the hot and sunny land of San Antonio.

 There are a handful of large trees inside the dog park, but the majority of the space is exposed to sunlight.
 The picnic tables and benches within the park are nice, but may be uncomfortable during the summer.
 The park may need more shade if it’s going to maintain its green appearance.

 At the rear end of the park you will find the dog agility area.
 There were six different obstacles to use when we visited the park.
 However, the PVC pipe was not long enough to form a hurdle, so we could not use that one.

 Since it is currently summer, Abbey could only take so much direct sunlight.
 She did make friends with a cute, husky puppy before we left.
 That was exciting, but shortly thereafter we had to retreat to the car for A/C.

 Visit the Greenest Dog Park in San Antonio

 Pearsall Dog Park is very green, but it could use more shade.
 There is plenty of space to play, room to run, and obstacles to use for training.
 The three separate dog friendly fountains are great for keeping the pups hydrated.